Federal judge again extends ban on Kentucky abortion law - NewsBreak

 Kentucky Republican Attorney General Daniel Cameron, who is defending the new law in court, said the judge’s latest order was disappointing but added that the case is “far from over.”

-Cameron said he was appealing, saying he would "take every available measure to continue defending this important law, which protects unborn life and women’s health .”
+Cameron said he was appealing, saying he would “take every available measure to continue defending this important law, which protects unborn life and women’s health.”Read more of the latest Kentucky news

 Overshadowing the Kentucky dispute is the abortion case before the U.S. Supreme Court.
 A recently leaked draft opinion suggested the nation’s high court could be poised to overturn the landmark 1973 Roe v.
 Wade case that legalized abortion nationwide.